elijah-mullens/paddle/README.md

 # Paddle

 Python Atmospheric Dynamics: Discovering and Learning about Exoplanets.
-An open-source, user-friendly python version of canoe.
+An open-source, user-friendly Python version of [canoe](https://github.com/chengcli/canoe).

 ## Test the package